Yandex Cloud

 datalens.workbooks.limitedViewerdatalens.workbooks.limitedViewer

 You can assign the datalens.workbooks.limitedViewer role to a workbook.
-With it, you can view all workbook's nested charts and dashboards and the info on the access permissions granted for such a workbook.
+With it, you can view all the workbook's nested charts, dashboards, and reports, as well as info on the access permissions granted for the workbook.
 In the DataLens UI, this role is referred to as Limited viewer.
 You may want to only assign this role through the DataLens UI.

 datalens.workbooks.viewerdatalens.workbooks.viewer